Quentin Fillon Maillet

-Quentin Fillon Maillet (born 16 August 1992) is a French biathlete.
-He is the Olympic champion in the 20 km individual and the 12.5 km pursuit at the 2022 Beijing Games.
-He is the first French athlete and the first biathlete to win five medals in a single edition of the Winter Games.
-He is the winner of the 2021–22 Biathlon World Cup.
+Quentin Fillon Maillet (/fr/; born 16 August 1992) is a French biathlete.
+He is the a five-time Olympic champion and nine-time medallist, winning gold in the 20 km individual and the 12.5 km pursuit at the 2022 Winter Olympics and in the 10 km sprint, mixed relay, and the men's relay at the 2026 Winter Olympics.
+He is the first French athlete and the first biathlete to win five medals in a single edition of the Winter Games (in 2022).
+With nine overall Olympic medals, he is the most decorated French athlete in Olympic history.
+Fillon Maillet is also the winner of the 2021–22 Biathlon World Cup for men.

 Biathlon results

 All results are sourced from the International Biathlon Union.